NaverCloudPlatform/terraform-provider-ncloud/docs/resources/hadoop.md

 * `cluster_type_code` - (Required) Cluster type code to determine the cluster type to create.
 Options: CORE_HADOOP_WITH_SPARK
 * `admin_user_name` - (Required) Admin user name of cluster to create.
 It is the administrator account required to access the Ambari management console.
 Can only be composed of English letters (lowercase), numbers, and dashes (-).
 Must start and end with an English letter (lowercase) or a number.
 Min: 3, Max: 15
 * `admin_user_password` - (Required) Admin user password of cluster to create.
 Must include at least 1 alphabetical character (capital letter), special character, and number.
 Special characters, such as single quotations ('), double quotations ("), the KRW symbol (₩), slashes (/), ampersands (&), back quotes (`), and spaces cannot be included.
 Min: 8, Max: 20
-* `login_key` - (Required) Login key name to set the SSH authentication key required when connecting directly to the node.
+* `login_key_name` - (Required) Login key name to set the SSH authentication key required when connecting directly to the node.
 * `edge_node_subnet_no` - (Required) The Subnet ID of edge node.
 Can select a subnet that will locate the edge node.
 Edge nodes are located in private/public subnets.
 * `master_node_subnet_no` - (Required) The Subnet ID of master node.
 Can select a subnet that will locate the master node.
 Master nodes are located in private/public subnets
 * `worker_node_subnet_no` - (Required) The Subnet ID of worker node.
 Must be located in Private Subnet.